Home

 Here you will find all the various cocktail bar equipment and barware – essential and non-essential – you can have in your bar.

-Most people can do most things if they have the right equipment available.
-But you don’t need ALL the right cocktail bar equipment and barware to make perfect cocktails, it just makes it easier.
+You don’t need ALL the right cocktail bar equipment and barware to make perfect cocktails, it just makes it easier.

 You probably have most of the bartending equipment you need somewhere in your kitchen already.
 You can use ordinary kitchen utensils and containers to make almost all cocktails.
 For example, any jar with a proper fitting lid can be used as a cocktail shaker.